The atrium of the Hotel Pines as it looked on April 13, 2014. All photos by Michael Hibblen, click to enlarge.

 The interior wall of a room on the top floor had crumbled, showing what appears to be the outside wall.

-UPDATE: On January 17, 2017 the property was sold to a local non-profit called Pine Bluff Rising which hopes to revitalize the building.
-Rita Henry, head of the photo group, said great progress had been made cleaning up the building, but that it would be a slow, expensive process.
-That’s evident from the level of decay and destruction seen in my photos.
-But I join the many who are hopeful this once grand structure will get to see a new life.
+UPDATE: On January 17, 2017, the property was sold for a nominal $1 to a local nonprofit called Pine Bluff Rising which started a project to restore the building.
+Rita Henry, head of the photo group, told me a few months later that great progress had been made cleaning the structure, but with the level of decay and destruction, she said it would be a slow, expensive project.